NanoComp/meep/doc/docs/Installation.md

 Guile is an extension/scripting language implementation based on Scheme, and we use it to provide a rich, fully-programmable user interface with minimal effort.
 It's free, of course, and you can download it from the [Guile homepage](http://www.gnu.org/software/guile/).
 Guile is typically included with Linux systems.

 - **Important:** Most Linux distributions come with Guile already installed.
 You can check by seeing whether you can run `guile --version` from the command line.
 In that case, do **not** install your own version of Guile from source &mdash; having two versions of Guile on the same system will cause problems.
 However, by default most distributions install only the Guile libraries and not the programming headers &mdash; to compile libctl and MPB, you should install the **guile-devel** or **guile-dev** package.
-Note: SWIG does [not support the latest version of Guile](https://github.com/swig/swig/issues/312) which requires that an older version (2.0.11) be used.
-Meep contains a workaround for newer versions as well.
+Note: SWIG does [not support the latest version of Guile](https://github.com/swig/swig/issues/312).
+However, Meep contains a workaround for newer versions of Guile.

 libctl (recommended)
 --------------------

 [libctl](https://libctl.readthedocs.io), which requires Guile, is required to use the Scheme interface, and is strongly recommended.
-If you don't install it, you can only use the C++ interface. libctl version **3.2.2 or later** is required.
+If you don't install it, you can only use the C++ interface. libctl version **4.0 or later** is required.

 Instead of using Guile directly, we separated much of the user interface code into a package called libctl, in the hope that this might be more generally useful. libctl automatically handles the communication between the program and Guile, converting complicated data structures and so on, to make it even easier to use Guile to control scientific applications.
 Download libctl from the [libctl page](https://libctl.readthedocs.io), unpack it, and run the usual `configure`, `make`, `make install` sequence.
 You'll also want to browse the [libctl manual](https://libctl.readthedocs.io), as this will give you a general overview of what the user interface will be like.